Britain borrows big again to ease energy shock | Business

 Britain borrows big again to ease energy shock

-Britain's new leader Liz Truss capped soaring consumer energy bills for two years on Thursday in a package to limit the economic shock of war in Ukraine that could cost the country about 150 billion pounds ($172 billion).
+Britain's new leader Liz Truss capped soaring consumer energy bills for two years on Thursday in a package to limit the economic shock of war in Ukraine that could cost the country more than 100 billion pounds ($115 billion).
+With Britain facing a lengthy recession sparked by a near quadrupling of household energy bills, Truss set out what she described as bold and immediate action to protect consumers and businesses just three days after she took office.

 - Country: